Introduction from Stephen Bird, CEO, Standard Life Aberdeen

 Meanwhile, an increasing proportion of the solutions to our clients’ needs will come from private markets.
 We’re in a world of low expected returns from liquid assets.
 There are fewer public companies, and traditional assets don’t offer the scope for diversification they once did.
 In that environment, private market opportunities are increasingly important.
 We’re focused on growth themes that can be more easily accessed through private markets — whether real estate, equity or credit — and strengthening our teams accordingly.
 In the article by Gershon Cohen, we look in particular depth at infrastructure spending and the parts public and private sectors have to play in building a sustainable global recovery.

 We also need to consider the big changes taking place in adviser and consumer markets.
-While this is a global issue, in the UK greater longevity, pension freedoms and intergenerational wealth transfer are increasingly important.
+While this is a global issue, in the U.K. greater longevity, pension freedoms and intergenerational wealth transfer are increasingly important.
 They all call for sound investment advice.
 Yet an FCA study revealed that currently, only 8% of UK adults receive financial planning advice.
-Indeed, over 20 million UK adults are unaware advice is available or are not being served by the marketplace.
-In their podcast, Rennie McConnochie and Richard Dunbar discuss some of the challenges stemming from the increasing ‘democratisation’ of the global savings market.
+Indeed, more than 20 million U.K. adults are unaware advice is available or are not being served by the marketplace.
+In their podcast, Rennie McConnochie and Richard Dunbar discuss some of the challenges stemming from the increasing "democratization" of the global savings market.

 Technology is a vital enabler.
 Agile technology, advanced data analytics, machine learning and cloud computing are all essential capabilities for companies looking to achieve client-led growth.
 Our thematic investment approach is described in detail by Andy Brown.